buildpacks/rfcs/text/0000-export-to-oci.md

 ## Examples

-In all the examples the new feature is enabled by the use of the new flag `-layout` or by setting the new environment variable  `CNB_USE_OCI_LAYOUT` to true.
+In all the examples the new feature is enabled by the use of the new flag `-layout` or by setting the new environment variable `CNB_USE_LAYOUT` to true.

-Let's review some of the previous examples
+Let's review some previous examples

 #### Analyze phase